 Many children have difficulty learning to read.
-Yet, schools throughout Maryland do not teach reading though methods proven to be effective for all kids, including those with learning differences like dyslexia.
+Yet, schools throughout Maryland do not teach reading using methods proven to be effective for all kids, including those with learning differences like dyslexia.
 Despite the science underlying these proven teaching methods, many Maryland schools are not using evidence-based reading interventions and don’t recognize dyslexia, dysgraphia, or dyscalculia early enough.
-This is a serious problem since reading intervention is most effective when it’s started early.
+This is a serious problem because reading intervention is most effective when it’s started early.

 As a result of this failure to use proven, effective teaching methods, only 35% of 4th graders in Maryland are proficient in reading.
 The good news is that the same approaches that help kids with dyslexia learn to read are effective for all kids, whether or not they have a diagnosed or identified disability.
-If schools were willing to change, these approaches could be implemented across the board in the general education classrooms and benefit all students.
+If schools were willing to change, these approaches could be implemented across the board in the general education classrooms and would benefit all students.

-Beyond what is done for all students in the general education classroom, students with language based learning disabilities like dyslexia need structured literacy intervention methods which are explicit, systematic, cumulative, and diagnostic.
+Beyond what is done for all students in the general education classroom, students with language based learning disabilities like dyslexia need structured literacy intervention methods that are explicit, systematic, cumulative, and diagnostic.
 This scientifically-based approach is supported by the Maryland State Department of Education.

 Parents of students with dyslexia who are not identified often hear that their children are “doing fine,” “are doing better than others,” “just need more time,” “are immature,” or are “late because they are boys.”
 These are unacceptable excuses.
 One in five students have dyslexia, and the failure to identify them leads to significant consequences in their personal and academic lives.
 These students experience the intense frustration of not learning to read, and understandably, they communicate that frustration the only way they can — through misbehavior, deflection, or avoidance.

 We have extensive experience working with parents of children with dyslexia and learning disabilities who are struggling to read.
 Parents often seek our help with issues like the following: